Popular support for militants complicates Pakistan crackdown

 In Bahawalpur, Jaish-e-Mohammad and its leader enjoy considerable support.

-Storekeeper Sajjad Ali called Azhar a "man of peace" and dismissed accusations that he is a terrorist as Indian propaganda.
+Anotehr storekeeper, Sajjad Ali, called Azhar a "man of peace" and dismissed accusations that he is a terrorist as Indian propaganda.

 Hafiz Muzamil, a fiery young man, railed against India's violent suppression of a 30-year insurgency in Kashmir __ India's only Muslim dominated state __ and championed Jaish-e-Mohammad and Azhar as warriors for Islam.
 Crowds gathered as he spoke, most nodding vigorously.